Michael-Dratch/API_Design_Assignment/README.md

 ## API Design Assignment Part 2

-Michael Dratch
+Michael Dratch \
-CS 680
+CS 680 \
 8/20/23

 Summary:

-An API design for a distributed polling application, using the HATEOAS constraints.
+An API design for a distributed polling application using the HATEOAS constraints.